FISCO-BCOS/FISCO-BCOS-DOC/en/docs/browser/browser.md

 #### 4.3.1 Import contract

-1. Contract is required to be uploaded as sol file or zip pacakage.
+1. Contract is required to be uploaded as sol file or zip package.
 2. Zip package is adaptable to top level directory at most and defaulted to be uploaded to root directory.
 Zip package can only contain sol files.

 #### 4.3.2 Compile contract